obdwinston/Compressible-Flow/README.md

 chmod +x run.sh && ./run.sh
 ```

 For Windows users, you need to modify `run.sh` accordingly before executing the program.
 For custom bodies, coordinates in `mesh/body.txt` should be `x y` space-delimited and in clockwise order, with no repeated points or intersecting lines.
+To visualise the mesh, download Gmsh [here](https://gmsh.info/#Download).
+Open the `.geo` file and select `Mesh > 2D` to generate the mesh.

 ## Solver Verification